Professor Helen Berry

 Roles and Responsibilities

-Dean of Postgraduate Studies, Faculty of Humanities and Social Sciences (HASS)
+Dean of Postgraduate Studies, Faculty of Humanities and Social Sciences (HaSS)

 For previous research, see Publications.

-My next book, Orphans of Empire: the Fate of London's Foundlings (OUP, forthcoming 2018) will explore the history of welfare in Britain in the first era of global British imperialism.
+My next book, Orphans of Empire: the Fate of London's Foundlings (OUP, April 2019) will explore the history of welfare in Britain in the first era of global British imperialism.
 Little is currently known about the fate of the children of London's Foundling Hospital, from its foundation in 1739, through to the Poor Law Act of 1834.
 This book will trace what happened to those who survived the experience of being raised in Europe's first secular corporation designed to 'save' children for the nation, funded at first by private philanthropy, then state aid, and finally the profits of investment and venture capitalism.
 The book will explore the broader issue of whether the vision of the Hospital's founder, Thomas Coram, was eventually realised, and the historical parallels between this early experiment in charitable welfare provision and current debates in our own time about the role of the state versus private philanthropy in caring for the most vulnerable members of society.

 HIS1044 Aspects of British History